Frequently Asked Questions

 Generally the service on the third Sunday of the month includes Communion, and all are welcome to participate.
 In these services, bread and (non-alcoholic) wine are served to remember Jesus' death and resurrection.
 If you would rather not receive the bread and wine but would still like to take part, feel free to come forward for a blessing, just keep your hands down by your sides to indicate your wishes.

-If you still have questions then please feel free to email Deacon Maria using the form on the right.
+If you have a question that isn't answered here, please feel free to email either Deacon Maria or our senior steward using email@example.com and firstname.lastname@example.org